a-m-farahani/iotdb-kafka-sink-connector/README.md

 }
 ```

 Note that the message format can be PlainText, JSON, or Protobuf.
 Kafka-Connect handles decoding the message content automatically, so you don't need to concern yourself with the decoding stuff.
 For more detail about encoding and decondig Kafka messages [see this](https://github.com/a-m-farahani/kafka-tutorial#schema-registry).
+Schema-registry settings in the config file ([iotdb-sink-config.json](https://github.com/a-m-farahani/iotdb-kafka-sink-connector/blob/main/iotdb-sink-config.json)) is for this purpose.

 ---